hipay/hipay-docs/platform-hipay-professional/overview/1-home.md

+#HiPay Professional - Overview

+This document is designed to provide you details on how to integrate your business to the HiPay Professional payment gateway.
+This document provides step-by-step instructions on how to simply and quickly get up and running with our services as well as detailed reference material.

+#Disclaimer
-#HiPay Direct - OverviewThis document is designed to provide you details on how to integrate your business to the HiPay Direct payment gateway.
-This document provides step-by-step instructions on how to simply and quickly get up and running with our services as well as detailed reference material.#Disclaimer While every effort has been made to ensure the accuracy of the information contained in this publication, the information is supplied without representation or warranty of any kind, is subject to change without notice and does not represent a commitment on the part of HiPay.
+While every effort has been made to ensure the accuracy of the information contained in this publication, the information is supplied without representation or warranty of any kind, is subject to change without notice and does not represent a commitment on the part of HiPay.
 HiPay, therefore, assumes no responsibility and shall have no liability, consequential or otherwise, of any kind arising from this material or any part thereof, or any supplementary materials subsequently issued by HiPay.
+HiPay has made every effort to ensure the accuracy of this material.

+#Technical support
-HiPay has made every effort to ensure the accuracy of this material. #Technical support If you need any complementary information concerning the technical implementation of HiPay Direct don’t hesitate to contact our Technical Support team: Email: support.tpp@hipay.com Telephone: +33 (0)1 53 44 15 07#About this Guide ##PurposeThis document is designed to provide you details on how to integrate your business to the HiPay TPP payment gateway.
+If you need any complementary information concerning the technical implementation of HiPay Professional don’t hesitate to contact our Technical Support team: Email: support.tpp@hipay.com Telephone: +33 (0)1 53 44 15 07

+#About this Guide

+##Purpose
+This document is designed to provide you details on how to integrate your business to the HiPay TPP payment gateway.
 This document provides step-by-step instructions on how to simply and quickly get up and running with our services as well as detailed reference material.
+Where applicable, this document refers to the related documentation with further details.

+##Intended Audience
-Where applicable, this document refers to the related documentation with further details. ##Intended Audience The intended audience is the merchant's technical staff or the merchant's system integrator.
-Because almost all communication between the merchant's system and the SOAP API is realized through predefined XML messages over the Internet using standard protocols, you will need basic XML/SOAP programming skills and knowledge of HTTP(S). ##Copyright The information contained in this guide is proprietary and confidential to HiPay and its members.
-This material may not be duplicated, published, or disclosed, in whole or in part, without the prior written permission of HiPay. ##Legal Notice This document contains the proprietary and confidential information of HiPay.
+The intended audience is the merchant's technical staff or the merchant's system integrator.
+Because almost all communication between the merchant's system and the SOAP API is realized through predefined XML messages over the Internet using standard protocols, you will need basic XML/SOAP programming skills and knowledge of HTTP(S).

+##Copyright
+The information contained in this guide is proprietary and confidential to HiPay and its members.
+This material may not be duplicated, published, or disclosed, in whole or in part, without the prior written permission of HiPay.

+##Legal Notice
+This document contains the proprietary and confidential information of HiPay.
 Such information may not be used for any unauthorized purpose and may not be published or disclosed to third parties, in whole or part, without the express written permission of HiPay.
 You acknowledge and agree that between you and HiPay this document and all portions thereof, including, but not limited to, any copyright, trade secret and other intellectual property rights relating thereto, are and at all times shall remain the sole property of HiPay and that title and full ownership rights in the information contained herein and all portions thereof are reserved to and at all times shall remain with HiPay.
 You agree to safeguard the confidentiality of the information contained herein using the same standard you employ to safeguard your own confidential information of like kind, but in no event less than a commercially reasonable standard of care.
-If you do not agree with the foregoing conditions, you are required to return this document immediately to HiPay.#How to Read this Guide
+If you do not agree with the foregoing conditions, you are required to return this document immediately to HiPay.

+#How to Read this Guide

 ##Document Conventions
 These conventions help to locate and interpreted information.